-Home to a number of nature centers, state parks, and wildlife refuges, including Bentsen Rio-Grande Valley State Park and the World Birding Center, Mission provides residents and visitors alike with a range of fun, one-of-a-kind recreational activities such as kayaking, canoeing, biking, and golfing.
+Home to a number of nature centers, state parks, and wildlife refuges, including Bentsen-Rio Grande Valley State Park and the World Birding Center, and National Butterfly Center, Mission provides residents and visitors alike with a range of fun, one-of-a-kind recreational activities such as kayaking, canoeing, biking, and golfing.

 Mission also delivers quality healthcare services at the nationally ranked and five star-rated Mission Regional Medical Center.
-The city’s proximity to McAllen and Edinburg also offers residents quick access to other premier local healthcare providers, including Doctors Hospital at Renaissance, McAllen Medical Center, Rio Grande Regional Hospital, and an ever expanding network of private medical offices that are able to effectively serve the community’s healthcare needs.
+The city’s proximity to McAllen and Edinburg also offers residents quick access to other premier local healthcare providers, including Doctors Hospital at Renaissance, McAllen Medical Center, Rio Grande Regional Hospital, and an ever-expanding network of private medical offices that effectively serve the community’s healthcare needs.

-The local school district serves almost 16,000 students and employees and about 2,300 professionals.
-With three high schools, four junior high schools, 14 elementary schools, an alternative school for at-risk students, and a non-traditional high school program (Options Academy), students from Pre-K through high school are provided with only the best in educational opportunities.
+The local school district serves almost 16,000 students and employs about 2,300 professionals.
+With three high schools, four junior high schools, 13 elementary schools, an alternative school for at-risk students, and a non-traditional high school program (Options Academy), students from Pre-K through high school are provided with only the best in educational opportunities.

-Educational opportunities for post secondary students are also thriving in the Mission area and greater Rio Grande Valley.
-The region boasts South Texas College, a local college providing collegiate level education to more than 17,000 students and offering more than 90 degrees and certificate program options.
+Educational opportunities for post-secondary students are also thriving in Mission and the greater Rio Grande Valley area.
+The region boasts South Texas College, a local college providing collegiate level education to more than 17,000 students and offering more than 100 degrees and certificate program options.

-There’s also the recently created University of Texas Rio Grande Valley, which has brought together the resources and assets of former UT Brownsville and UT Pan American.
+The recently created University of Texas Rio Grande Valley has brought together the resources and assets of former UT Brownsville and UT Pan American.
 The creation of this new university now allows them to benefit from the Permanent University Fund.
-UTRGV is also home to the newly developed UTRGV School of Medicine, which is set to change the local research, teaching, and healthcare industries.
+UTRGV is also home to the new UTRGV School of Medicine, which is set to change the local research, teaching, and healthcare industries.

-The quality of life in Mission, Texas is par none.
-It offers companies the perfect business climate to grow and profit while also providing families all the expected amenities and then some.
-As one of the fastest growing communities in the nation, city leaders and organizations are constantly upgrading neighborhoods, streets, parks, traffic systems, and amenities to provide all within the city the best quality of life possible.
+The quality of life in Mission, Texas is exceptional.
+It offers companies the perfect business climate to grow and profit while also providing families all the expected amenities and more.
+As one of the fastest growing communities in the nation, city leaders and organizations are constantly upgrading neighborhoods, streets, parks, traffic systems, and amenities to provide all residents the best quality of life possible.

 Mission—A City Built on Excellence

-The City of Mission and its surrounding area is in the middle of a economic and cultural surge unlike any seen before.
+The City of Mission and its surrounding area is in the midst of an economic and cultural surge unlike any seen before.
 The greater Rio Grande Valley metro area is experiencing economic growth, which is benefitting Mission immensely.
-With a low cost of living, an excellent quality of life, quality educational opportunities from primary through collegiate level, career and entrepreneurial opportunities, a strong real estate market, and an unparalleled economic boom, Mission is undoubtedly on a path to greatness.
+With a low cost of living, an excellent quality of life, quality educational opportunities from primary through collegiate level, career and entrepreneurial opportunities, a strong real estate market, and an unparalleled economic boom, Mission is on a path to greatness.